AI in Practice · Lisa M. Walker

 The challenge

-A static resume was not telling the full story, or the right version of it for each role.
+A static resume was not telling the full story.
 The same background needed to read as GTM strategy, campaign management, marketing operations, or partner marketing depending on the hiring need.
 That is a positioning problem, not a formatting one.

 What I built